 Reporting Pupil Premium

-It is the responsibility of the governors to explain Pupil Premium expenditure to parents/carers in the form of an annual strategy.
-There is no set format for the strategy of Pupil Premium.
 Spalding Parish Church of England Day School will publish details of the strategy online annually.
 This strategy aims to detail information on how Pupil Premium has been used within school and will detail the attainment and progress of pupils who are covered by and the intervention that has been supported by the additional funding.
 It will also give information on any resources bought through the fund.
 Strategies will also detail the progress made towards narrowing the gap and this will be supported by reported data and academic progress.
-Regular reports will be presented on the progress of pupils supported by Pupil Premium to the Board of Governors at Spalding Parish Church of England Day School; they have a designated governor with responsibility for monitoring Pupil Premium.
+Regular reports will be presented on the progress of pupils supported by Pupil Premium to the Governors at Spalding Parish Church of England Day School; they have a designated governor with responsibility for monitoring Pupil Premium.

 Reporting to Parents/Carers

 Parents/Carers will be able to obtain information on Pupil Premium via the school's website.
 This will be updated annually with the strategy for the previous year reviewed in September.

 Responsibility for Reporting